Hi! I'm Laura

 Pont d'Espagne Hikes in the Pyrenees

 It’s a popular place as access is easy to get to by road.
-It also has a large parking area, costing around 7€ a day.
+If you don’t have access to a car, there is a shuttle service running from Cauterets to Pont d’Espagne.
+It also has a large parking area, costing around 8€ – 11€ a day.
 From the car park, it’s a short 5-minute uphill walk to reach the bridge.
 Visitors can also opt to take the cable car for a fee.
 There are a few things to see in this valley so check out the packages available.
 By the falls is a restaurant and cafe where you can admire the beautiful view from the terrace.
 See map of the area below for reference.

 Pont d'Espagne Trail Signpost - Hikes in the Pyrenees